lanceberge/CUDA-Newton-Fractals/README.md

 # CUDA Newton Fractals

-Visualizing the convergence of Newton's iteration using CUDA to asynchronously perform the iteration

 Newton's Method is an iterative technique to find the roots of a polynomial.
 It begins with an initial guess of a root, then performs the iteration:

 ![iteration](fractals/iteration.svg)

 until it converges to a root.

-This project performs the iteration on initial guesses across the complex plane asynchronously using GPU hardware.
+This project performs the iteration on initial guesses all across the complex plane.
+The iteration is performed asynchronously on each initial guess using CUDA.
-Then, after these points have converged to the roots of the polynomial, they are color-coded based on which root they converged to.
+Then, after these guesses have converged to the roots of the polynomial, they are color-coded based on which root they converged to.
-This creates a famous fractal pattern: [Newton's Fractals](https://en.wikipedia.org/wiki/Newton_fractal)
+This creates the famous fractal pattern: [Newton's Fractals](https://en.wikipedia.org/wiki/Newton_fractal).

 For example:

 [fractals/order12](fractals/order12.png):
 ![order12](fractals/order12.png)

-A CUDA kernel in [src/newton.cu](src/newton.cu) performs the iteration asynchronously for each initial guess.

 ## Running the Code